AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Loops.md

   System.Console.WriteLine(i + " " + j);
 }
 ```
+> Note: this works in other languages such as C++ as well

 ## While Statement
 The _while_ statment continues to execute the body of the loop until the given condition is false. <br />